research-ag/streams/docs/StreamSender.md

 * `settings` consists of:
   * `maxQueueSize` is maximum number of elements, which can simultaneously be in `StreamSender`'s queue.
 Default value is infinity.
   * `maxConcurrentChunks` is maximum number of concurrent `sendChunk` calls.
 Default value is `MAX_CONCURRENT_CHUNKS_DEFAULT`.
-  * `keepAliveSeconds` is period in seconds after which `StreamSender` should send ping chunk in case if there is no items to send.
+  * `keepAlive` is pair of period in seconds after which `StreamSender` should send ping chunk in case if there is no items to send and current time function.
     Default value means not to ping.

 ### Function `share`
 ``` motoko no-repl